lingthio/solidroof.com/docs/sunnyvale.md

 * Safe and quiet neighborhood in Sunnyvale, CA
 * 2900 sq.ft. detached single family home
 * Open and Spacious floorplan with lots of sunlight
+* Hardwood flooring on the first floor, new carpet on the second floor

 ![High ceiling living room](assets/img/lastreto-livingroom-200.jpg)
 ![Huge kitchen](assets/img/lastreto-kitchen-b-200.jpg)